Shakuray/dotfiles/readme.md

 ## Commands 🤖
 `gpconfig` is a gp config swapper.
 See `gpconfig help` for more info.

+`gpapiconfig` is a gpapi config swapper.
+See `gpapiconfig help` for more info.

 `dockermachine` is a ssh office dockermachine shortcut